The Detroit Sports Fan’s Ultimate Game Day Trip Guide

 1. Catch a Game

 Watch the Red Wings drop the puck.
 Cheer for the Pistons as they dunk the ball.
 Or do both!
 Detroit’s winter sports teams share space at Little Caesars Arena.
 A new addition to downtown Detroit in 2017, the arena sits just blocks from Comerica Park, where the Detroit Tigers play America’s favorite pastime each summer, and Ford Field, where the Lions take the field in the fall.
 Taken together, these three arenas keep Detroit fans busy all year long.
+Celebrate Opening Day in Detroit, considered by many as an unofficial holiday in Michigan, for a wide variety of delectable food items, drinks and maybe even help break the Opening Day attendance record of 45,068, set in 2014.

 2. Tour a StadiumGuided arena tours show sports lovers the inner workings of Detroit’s stadiums and offer a close-up look at life as a professional athlete.
 All three of Detroit’s professional sports venues offer public and private facility tours.
+Take a trip through Detroit Tigers' history by visiting the Tiger Hall of Fame, which consists of six stainless steel casts of Tigers legends that stand 11-13 feet tall.
+Check it out the next time you're at Comerica Park!

 Show your spirit with a jersey, ball cap, autographed memorabilia or sports-themed toys.
 You’ll find a variety of choices at each of Detroit’s stadiums as well as at stores like the Detroit Athletic Co., Pure Detroit and the Detroit Shoppe.